GGGI Signature Project - Vanuatu

 During the workshop, key priorities identified—which will be used to help inform future work in the region—include:

-• Reviewing fishing regulations concerning gillnets and the draft FAD management strategy;
+Reviewing fishing regulations concerning gillnets and the draft FAD management strategy;

-• Aligning ALDFG management within the Vanuatu National Action Plan for Marine Debris;
+Aligning ALDFG management within the Vanuatu National Action Plan for Marine Debris;

-• Raising awareness about project results with Vanuatu government agencies;
+Raising awareness about project results with Vanuatu government agencies;

-• Using additional data to identify potential hotspots for fishing and gear loss;
+Using additional data to identify potential hotspots for fishing and gear loss;

-• Training on the use of the GGGI Ghost Gear Reporter App and Global Data Portal;
+Training on the use of the GGGI Ghost Gear Reporter App and Global Data Portal;

-• Removing gillnets from Banban (an area in southeast Espiritu Santo, Vanuatu’s largest island, which has been identified as a hotspot for gillnets);
+Removing gillnets from Banban (an area in southeast Espiritu Santo, Vanuatu’s largest island, which has been identified as a hotspot for gillnets);

-• Providing assistance for cleanups called for in community management plans; and
+Providing assistance for cleanups called for in community management plans; and

-• Continuing to research additional locations of gear loss.
+Continuing to research additional locations of gear loss.

 The third activity involved expanding the EOL gear buy-back pilot program to a new site.
 The buy-back program has offered a way for fishers to return their nets at the end of their useful life and receive a small payment for doing so.
 This allows for the EOL nets to be collected in a responsible manner (rather than being disposed of at sea due to a lack of alternatives) while giving a small extra source of income to local fishers.
 Building on the successful gear buy-back piloted on Vanuatu’s island of Efate earlier in the project, VESS planned to host a buy-back on Espiritu Santo during this project period.
 VESS selected the Espiritu Santo location based on ghost gear surveys showing many gillnets on the reef off the south coast of that island.
 The original plan to host the buy-back in December 2022 was thwarted by a significant cyberattack on Vanuatu’s government computers, which made it difficult for VESS to communicate with fisheries officers in Espiritu Santo to organize the event.
-As a result, this activity will be pushed into 2023.
+As a result, this activity was pushed into 2023.

 Project Summary